edgedb/edgedb/docs/internals/backend_ha.rst

 -----------

 EdgeDB also supports DNS-based generic HA backends.
-This may be a cloud databases with multi-AZ failover or some custom HA Postgres cluster that keeps a DNS name always resolved to the leader node.
+This may be a cloud database with multi-AZ failover or some custom HA Postgres cluster that keeps a DNS name always resolved to the leader node.
 Adaptive HA can be enabled with a switch in addition to a regular backend DSN: